saasbook/courseware/README.md

 This repo contains information useful to instructors (and arguably students) using the [ESaaS](http://www.saasbook.info) course materials, including the following:
 * `discussions`: Worksheets providing hands-on coding and problem solving exercises.
-* `exams`: Review slides and practice exams for midterms and finals.
+* `practice-exams`: Review slides and practice exams for midterms and finals.
 * `self-checks`: Questions per module for students to verify their understanding.

 The recommended setup is to [use Cloud9](https://github.com/saasbook/courseware/wiki/Setting-up-Cloud9).
 We no longer support